krokedil/klarna-checkout-for-woocommerce/README.md

 * The documentation on [docs.krokedil.com](https://docs.krokedil.com/collection/121-klarna-checkout) have a number of articles describing plugin configuration, compatibility issues and troubleshooting guides.
 * Other users might have experienced similar issues and gotten a reply in the [wp.org community forum](https://wordpress.org/support/plugin/klarna-checkout-for-woocommerce/).
-* If you can't find an answer to your question you van also [create a support ticket](http://krokedil.com/support/).
+* If you can't find an answer to your question you can also [create a support ticket](http://krokedil.com/support/).

-##
-Contributing to Klarna Checkout for WooCommerce
+## Contributing to Klarna Checkout for WooCommerce
 If you have a patch or have stumbled upon an issue with Klarna Checkout for WooCommerce core, you can contribute this back to the code.
 Please submit a PR to the *Develop* branch and we will review it closer.